 Amazon S3 Cross-Region Replication (CRR)

 With S3 Cross-Region Replication (CRR), you can replicate objects (and their respective metadata and object tags) into other AWS Regions for reduced latency, compliance, security, disaster recovery, and other use cases.
-S3 CRR is configured to a source S3 bucket and replicates objects into a destination bucket in another AWS Region.
+S3 CRR can be configured from a single source S3 bucket to replicate objects into one or more destination buckets in another AWS Region.

 Amazon S3 CRR automatically replicates data between buckets across different AWS Regions.
 With CRR, you can set up replication at a bucket level, a shared prefix level, or an object level using S3 object tags.
 You can use CRR to provide lower-latency data access in different geographic regions.
 CRR can also help if you have a compliance requirement to store copies of data hundreds of miles apart.
 You can use CRR to change account ownership for the replicated objects to protect data from accidental deletion.
-To learn more about CRR, visit the replication developer guide.
+To learn more about CRR, visit the S3 Replication documentation.

 Compliance — Amazon S3 stores your data across multiple geographically distant Availability Zones by default, but compliance requirements might dictate that you store data at even greater distances.
 CRR enables you to replicate data between distant AWS Regions to satisfy these requirements.

-Latency performance — You can minimize latency if your customers or end-users are in two geographic locations, you can minimize latency in accessing objects by maintaining object copies in AWS Regions that are geographically closer to your users.
+Latency performance — If your customers or end-users are distributed across one or more geographic locations, you can minimize latency for data access by maintaining multiple object copies in AWS Regions that are geographically closer to your customers.

-Regional efficiency — If you have compute clusters in two different AWS Regions that analyze the same set of objects, you might choose to maintain object copies in those Regions.
+Regional efficiency — If you have compute clusters in two or more AWS Regions that analyze the same set of objects, you might choose to maintain object copies in all of those AWS Regions.